When you volunteer in Gambia, you travel to the “Nord-bank” of the Gambia River. Our projects are based in a small village, namely Jammeh-Kunda.

 Only lunch during school days is included.
 The other meals are not included.
 Cooking utensils, gas basins and gas are available.

-The nicest thing is to cook your own meal in peace in the evening.
-On Fridays there are traditional pannencakes.
+The most enjoyable thing is to cook your own meal in peace in the evening.
+On Fridays there are traditional pancakes.

-You can buy the vegetables from our locals (seasonal).
-On the markThere is more available in the neighboring villages.
-The local reps will be happy to go shopping with you or for you.
+You can buy vegetables from our locals (seasonal).
+More is available at the markets in the neighbouring villages.
+The local people will be happy to go shopping with you or for you.

-There is a shop in the village where a lot of basic products are available, there are also 2 freezers that you can use.
+There is a shop in the village where you can get quite a few basic products, there are also 2 freezers that you can use.
 10 km further there is also a larger shop with more products.
-If you are a real supermarkt want to visit, you have to drive to the ferry stop. there is a supermarkt, on the Nord bank, so you don't have to cross the border.
+If you want to visit a real supermarket, you have to drive to the ferry stop.
+There is a supermarket there, on the Nord-bank, so you don't have to cross the border.

 There are few activities to do in Jammeh Kunda.
 It is the perfect time if you want to immerse yourself in the daily life of the local population.
-For example, you can go fishing, make trips to the nearby villages if there is one markthat is, discovering the local nature, spotting birds, ...
+For example, you can go fishing, make trips to the nearby villages when there is a market, discover the local nature, spot birds, ...

 There is a decent (polyester) boat with a motor in the village, perfect for admiring the sunset on the Gambia River, while meandering through the small rivers in silence you will discover beautiful birds, fauna and flora.
 After about 30 minutes of sailing you will arrive in the large Gambia river.